-An administrative draft of the Report of Findings (ROF) was circulated among participating stakeholders and other interested parties in mid-January 2024.
+An administrative draft of the Report of Findings (ROF) was circulated among interested parties in mid-January 2024.
 A follow up meeting was held on January 17, 2024.
-Stakeholders were given two weeks for review and comment.
-Four sets of comments were received and used to inform revisions to the administrative draft. the revised administrative draft ROF was circulated to stakeholders and presented to the CVFPB on February 23, 2024.
-Board member comments were addressed for development of the Public Draft Report of Findings to be published on the Board's website.
-The Public Draft will be circulated for a two-week public review period.
-The consultant team will address public comments and develop a Final ROF to be published on the CVFPB website no later than June 30, 2024.
+Interested parties were given two weeks for review and comment.
+Four sets of comments were received and used to inform revisions to the administrative draft.
+The revised administrative draft ROF was circulated again to interested parties and presented to the CVFPB on February 23, 2024.
+Board member comments were addressed for development of the Public Draft Report of Findings that was published on the Board's website.
+The Public Draft was circulated for a two-week public review period.
+No public comments were received on the Public Draft Report of Findings.
+The Final ROF was published on the CVFPB website on May 17, 2024.